pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert domain_event.timestamp == datetime(2022, 2, 2)

-Domain event objects are ordered in their sequence by their version numbers, and not by their timestamps.
-The timestamps have no consequences for the operation of this library, and are included to give an approximate indication of when a domain event object created.
+Domain event objects are ordered in their sequence by their originator version numbers, and not by their timestamps.
+The timestamps have no consequences for the operation of this library, and are included to give an approximate indication of when a domain event object was created.
 The reason for ordering a sequence of events with integers and not timestamps is that integers can form a gapless sequence that excludes the possibility for inserting new items before old ones, and timestamps can suffer from clock skews.